 There are a few things to consider, but here are my top reasons why selling your clothes on Instagram could be better than other platforms:

-- No need to sign up for a new platform!
+- No need to sign up for a new platform or pay their fees!
 You can direct your followers to the secondary IG account when the sale opens, and then put it on private when you’re done selling.

 - You develop a more personal relationship with your followers!
 You’re sending them to an account YOU RUN